Matthew-J-Lew/Robot-Shootout/README.md

 - Ensure the working directory is set correctly so the game can locate textures in the `assets/` folder.
 - `.obj` mesh files and `.bmp` textures must be present for the visuals to load properly.
-- To avoid pushing local build files, verify your `.gitignore` is configured correctly.

 ---